Written by Stacey Kelleher. Reviewed by cleaning expert Sean Busch.

 Coffee stains can be some of the hardest to remove, but our tips and tricks should zap them without too much elbow grease.

 Note: If your coffee pot has a long spout, consider purchasing long-handled tube cleaners.

 For Glass Coffee Pots

-Rice is the secret recipe to a sparkling pot.
-Even if you clean your carafe every time, it can become dull after several uses.
+Rice is the surprising secret weapon here.
 Fill the coffee pot with warm water, a squirt of gentle dish soap, and a bit of rice.
 Give it a good swirl, and scrub it to unlock any grime before rinsing well with clean water.

-For more stubborn stains, create a paste from baking soda and water and let it sit for up to an hour.
-An old toothbrush or microfiber cloth (plus elbow grease) should take care of any remaining marks.
+For more stubborn stains, apply a paste of baking soda and water and let it sit for up to an hour.
+An old toothbrush or microfiber cloth should take care of any remaining marks.

 For Stainless Steel Coffee Pots

-Struggling to remove coffee stains from stainless steel?
-Remove any remaining coffee debris, sprinkle in 1 tablespoon of baking soda, and fill the rest of your carafe or percolator with boiling water.
+To remove minor coffee stains from stainless steel, chuck out remaining coffee debris, sprinkle in 1 tablespoon of baking soda, and fill the rest of your carafe or percolator with boiling water.
 Let it sit overnight, rinse thoroughly with clean water, and use as normal.